yaramohajerani/spatial-climate-ABM/README.md

 #### HouseholdAgent
 - **Labor Supply**: Each household supplies 1 unit of labor per step
-- **Employment Choice**: Maximizes `wage - distance_cost × distance` utility function within same-sector firms
+- **Employment Choice**: Maximizes `wage - distance_cost × distance` utility across all firms in the same sector (remote work allowed; distance is just a disutility, not a hard cutoff)
-- **Consumption**: Spends 50% of money on goods, targeting 2-3 different trophic level ranges for variety
+- **Consumption**: Spends 50% of money on goods, targeting 2-3 different trophic level ranges for variety; can buy from any firm with inventory (no proximity restriction)
 - **Risk Behavior**: Monitors hazard within random radius (1-50 cells), relocates when max hazard > 0.1
-- **Job-Driven Migration**: Relocates closer to same-sector firms after 3 consecutive steps without work
-- **Sector Specialization**: Only works for firms in the same sector, updates nearby firm list each step
+- **Sector Specialization**: Only works for firms in the same sector (but distance is soft)

 #### FirmAgent
 - **Production Technology**: Leontief production function with labor, material inputs, and capital